Interviews, Podcasts, Articles

 Manchester City FC

-A series of talks by some of South Africa’s most inspiring speakers were hosted by the One&Only Hotel.
+A series of talks by some of South Africa’s most inspiring and top motivational speakers were hosted by the One&Only Hotel.
 These talks included storytellers and motivational speakers who achieved the impossible and inspired others to do the same.
 This event attracted wide interest and this was, in particular, evident when additional chairs had to be carried into the venue before Lorne’s speech.

 Lorne Sulcas - The Big Cat Guy